ameli/restoreio/docs/source/user_guide/getting_started.rst

 2. Command-Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, you may use |project| as a standalone executable (outside of python environment) which can be executed in command line.
+Alternatively, you may use |project| as a standalone application which can be executed in command line.
 When this package is installed, the following executables will be available on your Python path:

 * `restore <https://ameli.github.io/restoreio/cli_restore.html>`__: This executable is equivalent to :func:`restoreio.restore` function in the Python interface.
 * `restore-scan <https://ameli.github.io/restoreio/cli_scan.html>`__: This executable is equivalent to :func:`restoreio.scan` function in the Python interface.

-To use these executables, make sure the ``/bin`` directory of your python installation is set on your ``PATH`` environment variable.
-For instance, if your python is installed on ``/opt/minicinda3/``, add this path ``/opt/miniconda3/bin`` directory to ``PATH`` by
+To use these executables, make sure the ``/bin`` directory of your Python installation is set on your ``PATH`` environment variable.
+For instance, if your Python is installed on ``/opt/minicinda3/``, add this path ``/opt/miniconda3/bin`` directory to ``PATH`` by

 .. prompt:: bash